ResearchObject/ro2019/submitting.md

 The page limits are for guidance only, assuming reasonable font sizes and margins.

+See the [Call for Papers](cfp) for details on topics covered at the workshop.

+For any questions, email the RO2019 Workshop Organizers at [ro2019@easychair.org](mailto:ro2019@easychair.org)

+### Unconference

 Workshop participants are also encouraged to separately propose _lighting talks_, _breakout sessions_ and ideas for discussion points for the _unconference_ session of the workshop.

-For any questions, email the RO2019 Workshop Organizers at [ro2019@easychair.org](mailto:ro2019@easychair.org)
+To suggest an unconference activity, please [raise an issue](https://github.com/ResearchObject/ro2019/issues) in GitHub.

 ## Requirements